taxcollecter/UFOs/README.md

 -How might the webpage be used?
 The webpage can be used by all who are interested in digging into reported UFO sightings.
 Not only are there Geographic details included within the data, but special comments for each sighting also provide additional context into each event.
 By filtering the data, as seen below, users are able to review and draw conclusions about the data while narrowing the scope.

 --Leverage filters on the left pane to filter data for analysis.
+Filtering of City below.
 ![Filters](https://github.com/taxcollecter/UFOs/blob/ace544486b02567602f41d0fe18c2b61f6fa1af8/Resources/filters.png)

---Example below is filtering on City.
 ![CityFilters]( https://github.com/taxcollecter/UFOs/blob/fda68b9ee9c8f356c3fa739c991ce207c39cd335/Resources/waxhaw.png)